-Gatsibo district is ranked fourth last country-wide with 79.7% of individuals aged six and above having at some time attended school.
-The top district is Kicukiro with 94.4%.
-All other districts range from 78.4% to 86%.
+In Nyagatare district, 82.3% of individuals aged six and above have at some time attended school, which is close to the national average (83.2%).
+The top-ranked district is Kicukiro with 94.4%.

 Figure 7.1 Percentage of individuals aged six and above that have ever attended school, by district